The

 To wind the coils you need the wire supplied, some sellotape,

-in the pictures.
-You first need to make two paper tubes by
+the pictures.
+You first need to make two paper tubes by cutting a

-cutting a piece of paper 25mm wide and about 100mm long and
+piece of paper 25mm wide and about 100mm long and another about

-30 turns.
-It is better to turn the tube rather than winding
+coil requires just 30 turns.
+It is better to turn the tube rather

-enough to stay in place so that the coil and tube can still move
+tightly enough to stay in place so that the coil and tube can

-on the rod afterwards.
-At the end of each coil, another thin
+still move on the rod afterwards.
+At the end of each coil, another

 Update: The